DFDT: Dynamic Fast Decision Tree for IoT Data Stream Mining on Edge Devices: Related Work

-\textbf{Leaf activity.} Another memory-efficient strategy is to condition split decisions based on leaf activity.
-One approach involves comparing the number of samples that fall into existing leaves against those that do not \cite{yang2011optimized}.
-As more samples fall into existing leaves, one can refrain from updating the tree structure.
-Alternatively, a normalized measure can be devised to quantify how many instances have been observed at a particular leaf relative to the average number of instances per leaf since its creation \cite{garcia2022green}.
-Based on this value, nodes can either be deactivated when their activity is low, halting further splits to conserve resources, or more aggressive expansion strategies can be applied when activity exceeds a threshold, accelerating the growth of important nodes by relaxing the splitting rule to a less strict alternative \cite{garcia2022green}.
+\paragraph{Leaf activity.} Another memory-efficient strategy is to condition split decisions based on leaf activity.
+GAHT \cite{garcia2022green} devises a normalized measure to quantify how many instances have been observed at a particular leaf relative to the mean number of instances per leaf since its creation.
+Based on this value, nodes can either be deactivated when their activity is low, halting further splits to conserve resources, or more aggressive expansion strategies can be applied when activity exceeds a threshold, accelerating the growth of important nodes by relaxing the splitting rule to a less strict alternative.
 These adaptive expansion modes offer a more nuanced approach to tree growth, ensuring computational resources are focused on expanding nodes that significantly influence the model’s accuracy, while avoiding unnecessary splits in less relevant parts of the tree.
-Alternatively, the least promising leaves can be deactivated based on the probability that examples will reach those leaves and their observed error rate \cite{domingos2000mining}.
+Alternatively, VFDT \cite{domingos2000mining} deactivates the least promising leaves based on the probability that examples will reach those leaves and their observed error rate.
 If a better split is found, the leaves of that split are deactivated, and their statistics are preserved.
 A new split is then performed, creating new leaves.
 If, during split re-evaluation, a previously deactivated split is found to be the best option, the saved statistics are restored rather than starting the process from scratch.

-\textbf{DFDT.} The proposed algorithm combines the aforementioned four mechanisms to optimize the trade-off between accuracy and resource efficiency.
-It incorporates dynamically adjustable grace periods \cite{garcia2018hoeffding} and tie thresholds \cite{yang2011moderated,yang2011optimized}, allowing the algorithm to either delay or accelerate splits depending on data variability.
-Additionally, DFDT combines the adaptive expansion modes \cite{garcia2022green}, determined by leaf activity with stricter and looser splitting conditions \cite{da2018strict,barddal2020regularized}.
-For nodes with low activity, DFDT deactivates the leaf node, conserving memory and computational resources.
-For nodes with moderate activity, DFDT applies the conservative splitting constraints, ensuring controlled growth.
-For highly active nodes, DFDT potentially employs a skipping mechanism, enabling rapid growth in response to significant data changes.
+\textbf{Overview.} Table~\ref{table:optimizations} summarizes how various algorithms implement different pre-pruning strategies, categorized by whether they adapt rules, grace periods, tie thresholds, or activity-based controls.
+As shown, DFDT offers the most comprehensive integration of these mechanisms, seamlessly combining them in a cohesive manner, as will be discussed.